Processing In A Nut Shell:

-**Great Trick: Partially drying the acorns causes the nut meat (cotyledons) to shrink inside the shells, which makes the shell removal much easier! (see space left between dried nut and shell, below)
+**Great Trick: Partially drying the acorns causes the nut meat (cotyledons) to shrink inside the shells, which makes the shell and seed coat removal much easier! (see space left between dried nut and shell, below)

 These are the prime perfect acorn specimens (from California Black Oaks, Shasta County).
 They have been sliced in half, dried, and then the shells will often just fall off by themselves.